david-cattermole/mayaMatchMoveSolver/BUILD.md

 ### Ninja

-As of mmSolver v0.4.0, the [Ninja build system](https://ninja-build.org/) is used in the default Windows Batch scripts - Linux (and MacOS) build scripts are not affected.
+As of mmSolver v0.4.0, the [Ninja build system](https://ninja-build.org/) is used in the default Windows Batch scripts - Linux build scripts are not affected.
 Alternate build systems will likely work (such as NMake or Visual Studio projects) but are not tested.